MattiaSanna/MATLAB-Wells-Turbine-Data-Analysis/README.md

 6. **`turbinePlot.m`** — interactive version of script 1: prompts the user (`input`) to pick a single turbine (4, 5, 6, 7, or 8 blades), loads just that run, and computes/plots the same six quantities (T\*, p\*, η, ξ_R, ξ_exit, η_ts) vs. φ for that turbine alone.

+7. **`inertia.m`** — calculation of the turbine inertia based on the measured torque and rotational frequency.

 ### Requirements